Wang-Haoxiao/Wang-Haoxiao.github.io/README.md

 <!-- # Wang-Haoxiao.github.io -->

-I am a junior student in Tianjin University of Technology
+I am a junior student in Tianjin University of Technology.